PeterJochem/Grid_World_RL/README.md

 All it requires is Python 3 \n

 # Description
-I created a grid world, similiar to OpenAI gym's, and implemented basic Q-Learning.
+I created a grid world, similiar to OpenAI gym's, and implemented basic Q-Learning and DeepQ Learning.

 # Video
-Describe the Video here [![]()(https://www.youtube.com/watch?v=NLY9B3Y2eho  "My Agent Learning to Reach the Green Block")
+This is a video of the Q-Table approach learning a policy [![]()(https://www.youtube.com/watch?v=NLY9B3Y2eho  "My Agent Learning to Reach the Green Block")

-[![](GridWorld.png)](https://www.youtube.com/watch?v=NLY9B3Y2eho "Q-Learning in GridWorld")
+This is the final policy learned by the Q-Table agent [![](GridWorld.png)](https://www.youtube.com/watch?v=NLY9B3Y2eho "Q-Learning in GridWorld")